AchimPieters/KiCad-Templates/README.md

 ## Templates for KiCAD

 ### Raspberry Pi<sup>®</sup> Zero W
 With this addon board (HAT) you can easily extend the functionality of the Raspberry Pi<sup>®</sup>.
 With this Kicad Template you can add functionality to the Raspberry Pi<sup>®</sup>, but also provide extra inputs and outputs.
+Also added Power pads P5 and P6.

 - [x] Kicad Files
 - [x] 3D Files